 11-20: How to save money on food

-Whether you're eating in, dining out or taking away a morning coffee, there are loads of way to save money on food and drink.
+Whether you're eating in, dining out or taking away a morning coffee, there are loads of ways to save money on food and drink.

 Buying supermarket basic and budget ranges can produce significant savings - and you may find that avoiding big brands doesn't mean compromising on taste.

-We regularly put big brands, such as Heinz, up against supermarket own-brands in our Which? taste tests, with surprising results.
+We regularly put big brands, such as Heinz and Kellogg's, up against supermarket-own brands in our Which? taste tests, with surprising results.

 Choosing a cheaper cut of meat, such as braising steak rather than fillet, doesn't mean missing out on a tasty meal.
 A slow cooker can gradually break down the fibres in cheaper meat, giving great taste at a lower cost.
 The best slow cookers are easy to set up, use and clean.

-Special discounts such as buy-one-get-one-free deals can offer good value, but be careful.
-Only buy items you actually need and are likely to keep and use – toiletries like toothpastes and shampoos are a good example, as are toilet rolls.
+Special discounts, such as buy-one-get-one-free deals, can offer good value, but be careful.
+Only buy items you actually need and are likely to keep and use - toiletries such as toothpastes and shampoos are a good example, as are toilet rolls.

-For example, cucumbers turn soft because the fridge is too cold - wrap them in a tea towel and keep them crisper.
-And avoid putting milk in the door rack, as it's warmed whenever the door's opened.
+For example, cucumbers turn soft because the fridge is too cold - wrap them in a tea towel to keep them crisper.
+And avoid putting milk in the door rack, as it's warmed whenever the door is opened.

 21-30: How to save money when eating out